tomwhoooo/rtdmf/README.md

    - Reduce learning rate
    - Monitor gradient values

-For more detailed information or issues, please refer to the documentation or create an issue in the repository.
+For more detailed information or issues, please refer to the paper or create an issue in the repository.